On this page you will find:

 - Job Search Connect

-In partnership with Business Mentors New Zealand, we provide an independent business mentoring service to the small business sector.
+In partnership with Business Mentors New Zealand, we provide an independent business mentoring service to the small business sector for $295 +GST.
 We match experienced businesspeople, the Mentors, with small business owners.
 Mentees, the clients, aim to learn from those who have the experience and knowledge to empower them to be better, and to navigate the inevitable challenges they face in today’s competitive business environments.

 If your business employs less than 19 full-time employees, or you have a start-up business idea you want to pursue, you can register for mentoring assistance today at content.businessmentors.org.nz/mentee-registration-lp.